thinkbigthings/zdd/README.md

 To update HTTPS related files and properties, see the `server.ssl.*` properties used by Spring Boot

 ## Running

+If starting with a new run of docker, need to ensure the migrations have been run since they don't run automatically on app startup.
+See migration steps.

 Run `gradlew bootRun`, or run `gradlew cleanRun` to clear the database and run the server in one step